univention/python-udm-rest-api-client/CONTRIBUTING.rst

    Now you can make your changes locally.

-5. When you're done making changes, check that your changes pass flake8 etc and the tests, including testing other Python versions with tox::
+5. When you're done making changes, check that your changes pass the style checks and the tests, including testing other Python versions with tox::

     $ make lint
     $ make test
-    $ tox
+    $ make test-all

 5.1 Fix format and coverage problems::